 Click the links below for a closer look at some of the key issues.

-Although millions of Americans have experienced cannabis’ medical benefits, the federal government incorrectly classifies cannabis as a Schedule I drug, which is reserved for drugs like heroin that have a high potential for abuse and little to no medical benefit.
+Millions of Americans have experienced cannabis’ medical benefits, and yet the federal government incorrectly classifies cannabis as a Schedule I drug, which is reserved for drugs like heroin that have a high potential for abuse and little to no medical benefit.
 In 2022, the Biden administration advised the U.S. Department of Health and Human Services (HHS) and the Attorney General's office to conduct a scientific review of cannabis’ schedule under the Controlled Substances Act (CSA).

 In August 2023, the HHS and FDA recommended that cannabis be reclassified to Schedule III.
 The agencies’ scientific review found that cannabis has currently accepted medical use and a lower potential for abuse than Schedule I and II drugs.
 The Department of Justice proposed rescheduling in 2024 and opened a public comment period shortly after.
 More than 90% of the over 42,000 comments submitted called for re-scheduling or descheduling.
 During the public comment window, MPP mobilized thousands of supporters, including physicians and health and medical organizations.

-MPP will continue to push for full federal rescheduling and legalization.
+However, cannabis — like alcohol — should not be on any schedule.
+We will continue to push for full federal descheduling and legalization.
 We remain focused on advancing cannabis freedom state by state to build the critical mass of support that will make nationwide legalization a reality.

-Congress Considering Easing Veterans’ Access to Medical Cannabis
+Congress Leaves Out Veterans’ Access to Medical Cannabis Another Year

 Under federal policy, Veterans Affairs (VA) doctors are not allowed to recommend medical cannabis to military veterans.
 This policy shuts many veterans out of their states’ medical cannabis programs, and drives up costs for others.
 In the summer of 2025, both the U.S. House and Senate included identical budget provisions in their version of the MilCon-VA spending bills to prevent the funds from being used to enforce the prohibition on VA recommendations for medical cannabis.
-Other provisions in the MilCon-VA spending bill differ in the House and Senate versions, so it will need to go through the reconciliation process before it can head to the president’s desk.
+Ultimately, however, the veteran’s medical cannabis provision was left out again in the 2025-2026 appropriations process.

-Rep. Brian Mast (R-FL), a veteran who suffered catastrophic injuries from an IED, championed the provision in the House of Representatives.
+This bill’s sponsor, Rep. Brian Mast (R-FL), a veteran who suffered catastrophic injuries from an IED, championed the provision in the House of Representatives.
 He explains, “Our veteran population is facing multiple epidemics, including addiction and suicide, and we owe it to them to make sure they’ve got every tool possible in the arsenal to deal with the impacts of battle — that includes medical cannabis."
-Mast also sponsors a standalone bill to allow VA doctors to recommend medical cannabis — the Veterans Equal Access Act, H.R.
-1384.
+Mast also sponsors a standalone bill to allow VA doctors to recommend medical cannabis, the Veterans Equal Access Act, H.R.
+1384, which is still in committee as of late 2025.

 Cannabis Policy and the Appropriations Process

-Authorizing VA doctors to recommend cannabis isn’t the only area of cannabis policy that has been taken up by Congress via the appropriations process.
 Since December 2014, the federal Commerce Science and Justice (CJS) budget has included the Rohrabacher-Farr amendment, which prohibits the Justice Department from spending funds to interfere with the implementation of state medical cannabis laws.
 This amendment must be renewed each fiscal year in order to remain in effect and has been included in a series of spending bills.
+As of December 2025, the Rohrabacher-Farr amendment has been temporarily extended.
+In January 2026, the CJS spending bill will have to go through negotiations again.

 Along the same vein, the McClintock amendment would extend the rider on federal non-interference to adult-use legalization laws.
 In 2019, the House overwhelmingly voted in favor of the amendment — 267-165.
 But the rider to protect adult-use legalization was not included in the Republican-controlled Senate’s version, and it has never been included in a final, enacted CJS budget.